moonscryer/nodejs-examen/readme.md

 Status: 201 Created

+I can post new snippets to the database, and the code becomes encoded.

 ### Error message:

 On snippetRoutes.ts there is an issue with getSnippetById: 'No overload matches this call.'

 I don't really understand Codeium's explanation.
+But everything is working in spite of this.

 ## GET /api/snippets/:id